Mail & Guardian

 The Mail & Guardian, formerly the Weekly Mail, is a South African weekly newspaper and website, published by M&G Media in Johannesburg, South Africa.
 It focuses on political analysis, investigative reporting, Southern African news, local arts, music and popular culture.

-The Mail & Guardian is considered the newspaper of record for South Africa, due to its reputation for in-depth analysis critical reporting, and neutrality.
+The Mail & Guardian is considered the newspaper of record for South Africa, due to its reputation for in-depth analysis, critical reporting, and neutrality.

 History

-The publication began as the Weekly Mail, an alternative newspaper by a group of journalists in 1985 after the closure of two leading liberal newspapers, The Rand Daily Mail and Sunday Express.
+The publication began as the Weekly Mail, an alternative newspaper by a group of journalists in 1985 after the closure of two leading liberal newspapers, The Rand Daily Mail and the Sunday Express.

 The Weekly Mail criticised the government and its apartheid policies, which led to the banning of the paper in 1988 by then State President P. W. Botha.
 The paper was renamed the Weekly Mail & Guardian from 30 July 1993.
 The paper almost folded in the early 1990s after a failed attempt to reinvent itself as a daily newspaper.
 The London-based Guardian Media Group (GMG), the publisher of The Guardian, became the majority shareholder of the print edition in 1995, and the name was changed to Mail & Guardian.

 In 2002, 87.5% of the company was sold to the Newtrust Company Botswana Limited, which was owned by Trevor Ncube, a Zimbabwean publisher and entrepreneur.
 Ncube took over as the CEO of the company.

 In 2006 MD Africa became the Mail & Guardians national distributor.
 The change resulted in good circulation growth, despite difficult market conditions.
 In 2013 the newspaper achieved a record period with 51,551 copies circulated.
 MDA distributed a number of publications including Noseweek and Destiny magazine.

 In 2017, Media Development Investment Fund, a New York–based not-for-profit investment fund, announced that it had acquired a majority stake in the Mail & Guardian.
 The restructured ownership saw the CEO, Hoosain Karjieker, acquire a minority stake in the business as part of a Black Economic Empowerment (BEE) transaction.
 Staff continue to own a 10% share of the company.
 The former majority shareholder, Trevor Ncube, disposed of his equity interest.

 The newspaper's headquarters are in Johannesburg.
 The editor-in-chief is Ron Derby and the CEO is Hoosain Karjieker.